chriscapisce/Custom-Exim4-Blacklists/README.md

-# tld-blacklist
+# Custom Exim4 Blacklists

-A massive .tld blacklist with both a raw and a `*@*.xyz` version for exim4.
+A few blacklists exim4.

 ### 1/3 How to implement the exim4 blacklist (into HestiaCP):
 Source: https://forum.hestiacp.com/t/ban-block-an-email-address/5553/2

-1. Create a file called 'customglobalblacklist' within /etc/exim4/
+1. Create a file called 'customglobaltldblacklist' within /etc/exim4/
 2. Go in HestiaCP - Settings - Exim4 (edit).
 This will edit the file: /etc/exim4/exim4.conf.template
 3. Add the following rule just above the accept hosts = : line from the acl_check_rcpt block:

         # CUSTOM ADDED ACL
+	   deny senders	        = /etc/exim4/customglobaltldblacklist
+	   message	        = You have been blacklisted for sending SPAM. deny senders	        = /etc/exim4/customglobaldomainblacklist
- 	      deny senders	= /etc/exim4/customglobalblacklist
+	   message	        = You have been blacklisted for sending SPAM. deny senders	        = /etc/exim4/customglobalemailblacklist
 	   message	        = You have been blacklisted for sending SPAM.
         # END

 It will look like this: